SeeClickFix/dev.seeclickfix.com/content/v2/issues/changing_status.md

 title: API v2 - Issues - Changing Status
 ---

-# Changing the status of issues
+# Changing the status of an issue

+* TOC
+{:toc}

 Any authenticated user can change the status of an issue from Open to Closed and Closed to Open.
 Only government employees can change the status from Open to Acknowledged and Acknowledged to Closed.
+To check if the current user has this permission visit the <a href="/v2/users/#show-current-user">current user</a> page.
 Issues are Archived after being Closed for 7 days.
 The status can not change for Archived issues.

-## Changing the status of an Issue
+## Close an Issue

-The status of an issue is similar to adding a comment on an issue.
+Changing the status of an issue is similar to adding a comment on an issue.

-    POST /issues/<issue_id>/status
+    POST /issues/<issue_id>/close

 ### Required Parameters

-* **new_status**=`:status` - The new status of an issue.
 * **comment**=`:comment` - A comment is required when changing the status.

 ### Optional Parameters